 The U.S. soda ash industry is a perfect example of how trade barriers hurt U.S. industry.
 Until recently, the United States was the world's largest exporter of soda ash.
 Despite producing the highest quality soda ash in the world, primarily from deep underground mines located in Wyoming, trade barriers have limited the ability of the industry to compete in global markets.
-The United States now trails Chinna in global exports of soda ash, which in turn has resulted in a significant loss of high paying, quality jobs in the U.S. industry.
-Negotiating with other countries is crucial if the U.S. is to be successful in obtaining market access and ensuring that the "playing field" is level for all participants.
+The United States now trails China in global exports of soda ash, which in turn has resulted in a significant loss of high paying, quality jobs in the U.S. is to be successful in obtaining market access and ensuring that the "playing field" is level for all participants.